Skwiix - Musical-Info-Advice-Support

 Picture

 The Saxophone is one of the most versatile instruments in the world.
-Famous Saxophonists have been responsible for producing classical pieces and is most commonly associated with Popular music, Big band music, Blues, early Rock and Roll, Ska and particularly Jazz.
-There is also a substantial repertoire of concert music in the classical idiom for the members of the Saxophone family.
+Famous Saxophonists have been responsible for producing classical pieces.
+They are most commonly associated with Popular music, Big band music, Blues, early Rock and Roll, Ska and particularly Jazz.
+There is also a substantial repertoire of concert music in the classical idiom for the Saxophone family members.

 Today the sizeable family of saxophones dreamed of by Adolphe Sax has been whittled down to just five: the Soprano, Alto, Tenor, Baritone and Bass Saxophones.
 Of these, the Alto and Tenor Saxophones are the most favoured instruments for Sax players.